These Maple Glazed Chicken Kabobs are the perfect way to kick off summer-time grilling! Chicken and vegetable kabobs with an addicting maple glaze!

 - Wooden or metal skewers, if using wooden skewers you need to soak them for a half an hour before you use them

-- Mix together all of the ingredients for the glaze, divide in half, putting half in a ziploc bag and half in a saucepan.
+- Mix together all of the ingredients for the glaze together in a bowl.
+Divide the glaze in half, putting half in a resealable bag and half in a saucepan.

-- After the chicken has marinated, drain excess marinade and discard.
-Dry off the chicken as much as possible with paper towels.
+- After the chicken has marinated, drain excess marinade and discard the marinade.

 - Start putting the chicken and vegetables on the skewers in an alternating pattern.
-You could also do skewers of all vegetables and all chicken if you want, whichever way you like.
+You could also do skewers of all vegetables and all chicken if you don’t want to combine them together.

-- Place the kabobs on a grill over medium-high heat, cooking for 3 minutes, then turning to cook 3 minutes more on the other side.
+- Place the kabobs on a grill over medium-high heat, cooking for 3-4 minutes a side until the chicken is cooked through and the vegetables have softened.

 - These kabobs can be made with steak of fish too!
 Or keep them all vegetables for a vegetarian meal.

 - Serving Size: 8